Chicago style Deep Dish Pizza

-According to Tim Samuelson, Chicago's official cultural historian there is not enough documentation to determine with certainty who invented Chicago-style deep-dish pizza.
-It is often reported that Chicago-style deep-dish pizza was invented at Pizzeria Uno in Chicago, in 1943, by Uno's founder Ike Sewell.
-However, a 1956 article from the Chicago Daily News asserts that Uno's original pizza chef Rudy Malnati developed the recipe, and Michele Mohr from the Chicago Tribune reports that Saverio Rosati's descendants say that the menu is still the same today (including deep-dish) as when Rosati's Authentic Chicago Pizza opened in 1926.
+It is often reported that Chicago style deep dish pizza was invented at Pizzeria Uno in Chicago, in 1943, by Uno's founder Ike Sewell However, a 1956 article from the Chicago Daily News asserts that Uno's original pizza chef Rudy Malnati developed the recipe, and Michele Mohr from the Chicago Tribune reports that the menu at Rosati’s Authentic Chicago Pizza has included deep-dish since it opened in 1926.

-Deep-dish pizza is baked in an iron skillet or a round, steel pan that is more similar to a cake or pie pan than a typical pizza pan.
+Deep dish pizza is baked in an iron skillet or a round, steel pan that is more similar to a cake or pie pan than a typical pizza pan.
 The pan is oiled to allow for easy removal as well as to create a fried effect on the outside of the crust.
-In addition to ordinary wheat flour, the pizza dough may contain cornmeal, semolina, or food coloring, giving the crust a distinctly yellowish tone.
 The dough is pressed up onto the sides of the pan, forming a bowl for a very thick layer of toppings.